Beep…beep …

 8. Do cross-selling and drive more revenue

 Cross-selling and revenue have traditionally been distinct arms of marketing, while inventory, supply chain, and manufacturing have been related to GTIN.
-Now, with a QR Code and GS1 Digital Link, it’s possible to achieve both with the same symbol.
+Now, with a GS1 Digital Link QR Code, it’s possible to achieve both with the same symbol.

 Because this QR Code works similarly to any others used for marketing purposes, you can cross-sell or upsell products and increase revenue opportunities.
 For example, scanning a QR Code can reveal data about a product’s dynamic MRP when scanned with a PoS scanner.
 But when scanned with a mobile device, it can redirect to similar products from the same brand.
 You can customize its functionality however you want.